rellyson/data-structures/array/README.md

 - **Unsafe consistency**.
 Element can be **inserted at any position** using an index, that can lead to **overriding an existing element**.
 Also, when redimensioning an Array, all elements **need to be copied to a new memory address**.
 - **Complex insertion/removal**.
 The complexity comes on manipulating data in the beginning or in the middle of the Array, where **is necessary to shift elements to perform an insertion or removal**.

-## Algorithm time complexity (Big O Notation)
+## Algorithm time complexity

-The table shown below represents the **time complexity of performing different operations** on Arrays.
+The table shown below represents the **time complexity of performing different operations** on arrays.

 | Operation                        | Notation |
 | -------------------------------- | -------- |